youhua/tangyouhua.com/cmbqcqn81000c02l7fd612a3d.md

     Change the avatar, name, images, text, and other content as much as possible to make them familiar to your target customers.
 This helps users feel a sense of connection.

-Of course, this requires some extra time, but overall it is still much more convenient and faster than waiting for the engineering team to write code, create a database, and deploy it to the preview environment.
+Of course, this approach takes a bit more time, but it's still much quicker and more convenient than waiting for the engineering team to write code, set up a database, and deploy it to the preview environment.

 ## Thinking about the big picture